cproctor/ub-cs-education-handbook/README.md

 - Handle tedious aspects of the build process, such as formatting citations, keeping the references list up to date, and building the table of contents
 - Export in multiple formats, including PDF, HTML, and docx.

+## Installation

+You will need the following packages installed.
+If using a mac, these can all be installed using homebrew.

+- pandoc
+- pandoc-crossref
+- pandoc-plot